grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 - Check the latest runtime config update (it's likely to be broken)
 - Check Mimir logs to get more details about what's wrong with the config

-### CortexFrontendQueriesStuck
+### MimirFrontendQueriesStuck

 This alert fires if Mimir is running without query-scheduler and queries are piling up in the query-frontend queue.

-The procedure to investigate it is the same as the one for [`CortexSchedulerQueriesStuck`](#CortexSchedulerQueriesStuck): please see the other playbook for more details.
+The procedure to investigate it is the same as the one for [`MimirSchedulerQueriesStuck`](#MimirSchedulerQueriesStuck): please see the other playbook for more details.

-### CortexSchedulerQueriesStuck
+### MimirSchedulerQueriesStuck

 This alert fires if queries are piling up in the query-scheduler.